Need to rent out your house or flat? Make sure you go about it the right way!

 2. Work out the proportion of time you have let it, in relation to the amount of time you have owned the property.
 Then divide the overall gain appropriately.

-That means, for tax purposes, you have actually only let the property for a quarter of the time you have owned it (in this case, five years out of the twenty).
-So you should divide the overall gain by four.
+That means, for tax purposes, you have actually only let the property for six and a half years out of the total 20 years you have owned it, which proportionally is 32.5% of the time.

-What's more, you wouldn't need to pay any CGT at all, if you could prove to the Inland Revenue that you couldn't occupy the property for any reason (for example, if you got a job abroad or in another part of the country).
+What's more, you wouldn't need to pay any CGT at all, if you could prove to HMRC that you couldn't occupy the property for any reason (for example, if you got a job abroad or in another part of the country).

 There are complicated rules if you rent or buy another property, however, as you can only have one private residence at a time.
-So I would strongly advise you to seek the services of a chartered accountant.
+You should seek the services of a chartered accountant.

 The drawbacks of renting out a property